inducer/pycuda/doc/source/driver.rst

 .. function:: to_device(buffer)

-  Allocate enough memory for *buffer*, which adheres to the Python :class:`buffer` interface.
+  Allocate enough device memory for *buffer*, which adheres to the Python :class:`buffer` interface.
 Copy the contents of *buffer* onto the device.
   Return a :class:`DeviceAllocation` object representing the newly-allocated memory.

+.. function:: from_device(devptr, shape, dtype, order="C")

+  Make a new :class:`numpy.ndarray` from the data at *devptr* on the GPU, interpreting them using *shape*, *dtype* and *order*.

+.. function:: from_device_like(devptr, other_ary)

+  Make a new :class:`numpy.ndarray` from the data at *devptr* on the GPU, interpreting them as having the same shape, dtype and order as *other_ary*.

 .. function:: mem_alloc_pitch(width, height, access_size)